 - Do some research.
 Learn about some aspect of the game in more depth, and you will likely find new ideas.

-- Go back to the basic.
+- Go back to the basics.
 Think of the formal elements of your game.
 What are the player goals?
 Rules?
 Resources?
 And so on.
 Note that you’ll need to define these anyway in order to have a game, so by focusing on these one at a time it may give you new questions to answer.

 - Formalized brainstorming, either alone or in a group.
 Some people swear by this method, while others say the results are questionable.
 The best I can say is that the results are highly unpredictable… as is the case with most R&D.

 - Think critically about games.
 You may have this textbook on game design that contains some of what I have learned over the years, but you should write your own book over the course of your lifetime (whether you publish it or not, at least keep it for yourself).
 When you discover something that does or doesn’t work in a game and you think you can identify the root cause as a “law” (or at least a guideline) of game design that is broadly applicable, write it down!
 If you don’t know why, write that down too, and come back to it periodically until you find the answer.

 - Play lots of games!
 But… play as a designer and not just a player.
 Don’t just play for enjoyment.
 Instead, play critically.
 Ask yourself what choices were made by the designer of the game, and why you think those choices were made, and whether or not they work.
 Play games in genres that you don’t like or have never tried, and try to figure out why other people find them fun.
 Also, published hint guides can be useful to read — they are basically glorified design documents that detail all of the systems of a game!